shaneloss/zab/README.md

 The attendance will only be taken if the student is in range of the classroom and if the student is on time.
 In case of any problem the lecturers can manually take the students' attendance.

+The web application can be access at: https://zas.azurewebsites.net

 Testing account:
 lecturer: